Marcus Semien Preview, Player Props: Rangers vs. Mariners

 Marcus Semien At The Plate

-- Among qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks 37th and he is 32nd in slugging.
+- Among the qualified hitters in MLB, he ranks 30th in batting average, 41st in on-base percentage, and 32nd in slugging.

-- Semien enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .286 with four homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.